 This article explains how to upload an EDD to Enterprise EDP using the EDP EDD Upload widget.
 The widget can be viewed on the standard EDP dashboard or can be added to a user dashboard.

 Any registered format files will be displayed in the EDP EDD Upload widget.
 Enterprise EDP format registration consists of a set of records in the ST_CONFIG table for each registered format name (see efdManagementConfiguration.EFD for more details).
-Formats can be registered and managed using the Workflow widget.
+Formats can be registered and managed using the Workflow widget or via EQuIS Professional by adding entries to ST_CONFIG, see Add or Modify Enterprise EDP Formats for steps.
 The EDP EDD Upload widget also provides for download of format files, reference value files (.rvf), blank EDD files, and EDD description files for all registered formats by clicking on the icons or the format file name.

 Note: Formats can be cached for performance purposes on application startup.
 The application will check if a format has been set to be cacheable.
 The "isCacheable" property can be set to True in the ST_CONFIG table (see EQuIS Format Definition Configuration article).
 Format cache can be refreshed by appending query string action=reloadformats to the site URL by an administrator user.

 To upload an EDD for processing, the user must have the following permissions: